akankshya107/evaluation_interface/pandm_annotations.md

 ### Task Description
 In this task, you will be presented with a short story, along with a summary of the story.
 Please read both the story and the summary carefully.
 You will be asked to assess whether the summary is consistent with the story.
-We will also include some AI-generated inconsistencies of the summary with respect to the story, which *may or may not* be correct.
-We will then ask you to evaluate if this generated inconsistency is correct, or if it is incorrect.
 Make sure to submit to record your answers.

 **Warning:** Some of the stories may contain content that readers could find offensive, disturbing, or otherwise unsettling.
 If you do not feel comfortable with this, please feel free to decline the task.